Events in Security Cloud Control

 About Security Analytics and Logging (SaaS) in Security Cloud Control

-Cisco Security Analytics and Logging (SAL) allows you to capture connection, intrusion, file, malware, security intelligence, syslog, and Netflow Secure Event Logging (NSEL) events from all of your ASA and Secure Firewall Threat Defense devices and view them in one place in Security Cloud Control.
-The events are stored in the Cisco cloud and viewable from the Event Logging page in Security Cloud Control, where you can filter and review them to gain a clear understanding of what security rules are triggering in your network.
+Cisco Security Analytics and Logging (SAL) allows you to capture supported types of security events from all of your firewall devices and view them in one place in Security Cloud Control.
+The events are stored in the Security Analytics and Logging cloud and viewable from the Event Logging page.
+The Event Logging page allows you to search, filter and analyze the security event data to understand which security rules are being triggered in your network.

-Event Types in Security Cloud Control
+Event types in Security Cloud Control

 When filtering the security events logged in Secure Logging Analytics (SaaS), you can choose from a list of ASA, FTD, and event types that Security Cloud Control supports.
 From the Security Cloud Control menu, navigate and click the filter icon to choose events.
 These event types represent groups of syslog IDs.
 The table that follows shows which syslog IDs are included in which event type.
 To learn more about a specific syslog ID, you can search for it in the Cisco ASA Series Syslog Messages or the Cisco Secure Firewall Threat Defense Syslog Messages guides.